-It is time once again for the Powder Group’s The Makeup Show trade show in Los Angeles.
+It is time once again for the Powder Group’s The Makeup Show LA 2013.
 I so completely lost track of time that I forgot the show is coming THIS WEEKEND.

 I’ve written extensively over the years about the 2 main trade shows that happen in Los Angeles (there’s an intriguing 3rd show starting this year that I’ll also be attending and writing about).
 At first there was a lot of “compare and contrast” to be done as one was quite established and one was the “hot new upstart”.
 As predicted, however, they’ve booth settled into their own groove and offer unique experiences to their attendees.
 So with that said, here’s what I’m looking forward to from The Makuep Show this year.

 Once again, the education looks like it’s going to be off the hook.
 I have been an artist since forever and I’ve been attending Trade Shows for years and yet there are ALWAYS interesting classes at The Makeup Show that appeal to artists of all experience levels and backgrounds.

 All of the Keynotes look fantastic, but one cannot attend everything (alas) so the ones that are catching my eye are;

 - Family Matters featuring Johnny LaVoy and Billy B.